How do you use creativity as a driver for engagement?

 To use creative campaigns to raise awareness and respect for human rights

 Video marketing and creative advertising built on a strong concept

-In the first place by encouraging engagement with creative campaigns: a specific form of communication, that focuses on connection in a positive way.
-This makes it more likely that the message it’s linked to will have an impact on the audience.
-A highly motivated substantive collaboration, driven by creativity to trigger sensitisation, empathy, and action.
+We encourage engagement using creative campaigns: a specific form of communication, that focuses on building positive connections that make it more likely that the message it’s linked to will have an impact on the audience.
+A collaboration that’s driven by creativity; that triggers sensitisation, empathy, and action.